Los Alamos National Laboratory

 Sealed sources with activities equal to or less than the values set by 10 CFR 30.71 Schedule B do not require an NRC license or agreement state equivalent.
 These sources have a commercial disposal pathway.

-The license exempt limits can be found at -- http://edocket.access.gpo.gov/cfr_2010/janqtr/pdf/10cfr30.71.pdf (Schedule B).
+The license exempt limits can be found at this eCFR link (Schedule B).
 Agreement States may have their own list of exempt sources within their jurisdiction.
-One possible disposal location for exempt sources is the US Ecology facility in Grand View, Idaho.
-Facilities should use commercial waste broker services for arrangements -- http://www.crcpd.org/StateServices/CommercialServices/RadWasteBrokerServices.pdf
+Facilities should use commercial waste broker services for arrangements -- https://www.crcpd.org/resource/resmgr/docs/Commercial_Services/RadWasteBrokerServices.pdf.

 What is SCATR?